pablofp7/express_back/docs/Error_Handling_Philosophy.md

 ## Example Error Flow

+1. **Middleware:** Handles pre-processing tasks like authentication, validation (e.g., access token and refresh token checks), rate limiting, and CORS.
+Throws `CustomError` for violations (e.g., invalid token, unauthorized access).
-1. **Controller:** Receives a request to create a resource, validates the input, and calls the model.
+2. **Controller:** Receives a validated request, processes it, and calls the model.
+Handles validation errors and rethrows them as `CustomError` instances if needed.
-2. **Model:** Constructs an SQL query and delegates execution to the `DatabaseConnection`.
+3. **Model:** Constructs an SQL query and delegates execution to the `DatabaseConnection`.
-3. **DatabaseConnection:** Executes the query and throw any database-related `CustomError`.
+4. **DatabaseConnection:** Executes the query and throws any database-related `CustomError`.
-4. **Middleware:** The `errorHandlerMiddleware` catches the `CustomError`, logs it, maps it for the client, and sends a standardized response.
+5. **ErrorHandlerMiddleware:** Catches the `CustomError`, logs it, maps it for the client, and sends a standardized response.

 ---